Gregory Peck: 1950–1953: Worldwide recognition

 Peck's "first real foray into comedy" was Roman Holiday (1953), directed by William Wyler.
-He portrayed American journalist Joe Bradley opposite Audrey Hepburn as a European princess in her first significant film role.
+He portrayed American journalist Joe Bradley opposite Audrey Hepburn in her first significant film role, playing a European princess.
 Peck's role in Roman Holiday had originally been offered to Cary Grant, who turned it down because the part appeared to be more of a supporting role to the princess.
-Peck had the same concern, but was persuaded by Wyler that the on-site filming in Rome would be an exceptional experience, and accepted the part, even eventually insisting that Hepburn's name be above the title of the film (just beneath his) in the opening credits.
-Peck later stated that he had told his agent "I'm smart enough to know this girl's going to win the Oscar in her first picture, and I'm going to look like a damned fool if her name is not up there on top with mine."
+Peck had the same concern, but he was persuaded by Wyler that the on-site filming in Rome would be an exceptional experience and Peck accepted the part, eventually insisting that Hepburn's name be above the title of the film (just beneath his) in the opening credits.
+Peck later stated that he'd told his agent, "I'm smart enough to know this girl's going to win the Oscar in her first picture, and I'm going to look like a damned fool if her name is not up there on top with mine."